kai0511/common_cmds_linux/README.md

 ```

 ### examples
-- count the occurrence of word in a file
+- count the occurrence of word in a file, [here](https://leetcode.com/problems/word-frequency/)
 ``` awk
 awk '{
          for(i=1;i<=NF;i++){